 Here’s a video from BBC Earth about just how attentive baboons are when it comes to raising their young:

 When the baboon is your spirit animal, you are a naturally nurturing person.
 And this quality isn’t just limited to your own human children.
 You are most likely an attentive parent with your pets as well as friends’ and family members’ offspring.
-Or you may be a particularly nurturing manager with subordinates in your work place.
+Or you may be a teacher, a coach, or a particularly nurturing manager with subordinates at work.

 If a baboon makes a surprise visit in your life, it can be a sign to up your parenting skills, whether that takes the form of being more nurturing to those around you, or even practicing some necessary tough love.